-Life throws us curveballs all the time this is nothing new.
+Life throws us curveballs all the time – this is nothing new.
 There can be many ups and downs during a person’s lifetime, and even the calmest person may not be able to manage anxiety properly.
 People tend to take certain medications to help treat anxiety or even try an alternative form of medication like CBD products or medical cannabis as an effective treatment for anxiety-related disorders.
-For this reason, using CBD vs THC for anxiety comes up, and it comes up a lot.
+For this reason, the discussion of using CBD vs THC for anxiety comes up, and it comes up a lot.

 Anxiety disorders like social anxiety disorder, panic disorder, or post-traumatic stress disorder can be debilitating.
 It can also create several physical health problems like muscle tension, headaches, increased heart rate, and many mental health conditions.

 Before we dig deep into the worlds of CBD and THC for anxiety, let’s discuss a few of the main reasons why people feel anxious.